phetsims/function-builder/doc/implementation-notes.md

 * builder - the apparatus in the center of the screen
 * cards - the things in the input and output carousel, that you drag through the builder
 * challenge - a series of 1 or more functions in Mystery screen's builder.
 The user's tasks is to guess the function(s) in the challenge.
+* container - an item in a carousel, which contains cards or functions
 * drawers - things that slide out of the top & bottom of the builder, to reveal additional representations
 * functions - the things in the functions carousel, that you drag into slots in the builder
 * function carousel - horizontal carousel at bottom of screen